 Through the support of a centralized community effort, the Beyu Food Project coordinates the food production, logistics, and fiscal stewardship to oversee safe food deliveries while ensuring transparency and equitable disbursement of contributions.

 The Beyu Food Project, initially called the Feed DURM Collective, was first created as an emergency alliance among Downtown Durham’s small restaurant businesses in response to the COVID-19 pandemic’s impact on the economic stability of small businesses, the overload of our local healthcare system and its essential workers, and the threat to basic food security needs of families in our community as a result of school closure.

-As the global coronavirus pandemic hit North Carolina, we recognized that members of our community were experiencing extraordinary challenges as the COVID-19 pandemic upended their households, causing the overburdening of limited resources while also shrinking their resources for basic food security.
-We also recognized that food insecurity was a growing crisis throughout the state as many families were unable to secure the necessary meals and groceries on a daily and weekly basis due to the underlying at-risk factors and the multiplied negative impacts of the coronavirus crisis.
+As the global coronavirus pandemic hit North Carolina, members of our community experienced extraordinary challenges as the COVID-19 pandemic upended their households, causing the overburdening of limited resources while also shrinking their resources for basic food security.

-- Served over 85,800 meals to children, families, essential healthcare workers, and essential school teachers
+To date, we’ve served over 250,000 meals to children, families, essential healthcare workers, and essential school teachers.

 In the news